 We decided Friday to go shopping at the mall in Parkersburg for shoes for both of us which we found at the Shoe Dept. store.
 I went to Penney’s for some items and really appreciated the young ladies who helped me find what I needed without me having to walk all over the place.
 I’m at the point where I know “what” I want and I just want to get it and pay for it and leave!
 Shopping days are over for me — I don’t need to bring anything more into the house!
 We just need to get rid of stuff!

 Ravenswood Senior News

-Nov.
-16-18 we are going to Lancaster, Pa.
-We will see two biblical shows including “Queen Esther” and “The Christmas Tree Ship.”
+We are still planning to go on the trip to Lancaster, Pa., Nov.
+16-18.
+This trip includes two biblical shows including “Queen Esther” and “The Christmas Tree Ship.”
 Two dinners including a family-style dinner and a Bird-in-Hand smorgasbord dinner are included in this trip.
 Shopping time will be at the Kitchen Kettle Village and the Rockvale and Tanger Outlets.